AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-configure.md

 When creating an audience analysis configuration, you select the sandbox and merge policy associated with the Experience Platform audiences that you want to analyze.
 Customer Journey Analytics creates a new lookup dataset, then automatically adds the lookup dataset and the profile dataset to the connection you choose.

+Only system administrators can create audience analysis configurations.

 To create an audience analysis configuration:

 1. In Customer Journey Analytics, select **[!UICONTROL Data Management]** > **[!UICONTROL Audience analysis configuration]**.